 Dark brown and black offer a great mood, too.
 Remember, whether we like it or not, food can be an expression of emotion.
 So try to figure out what emotion you want to trigger in your picture.
 Is it a bright happy lunch, or is it a dark romantic dinner?
 A party cocktail, or a sultry dessert?
 The mood dictates the color and dish to use.

 Don’t get my drift?
 Here’s a fabulous post from Stephanie/Desserts for Breakfast that features the same chocolate cake photographed eight different ways, depicting eight different moods.
 It’s a terrific way for a new photographer to find the perfect style that fits his/her blog.

 Now you don’t have to spend a fortune on dishes.
 I typically spend $3 or less on my plates, where most of what I spend is under $2.
 The key is to buy individual pieces, look for sales, shop off season, and rummage through the clearance aisle.
-You will ways find me hitting the back end of the aisle at Target checking out the clearance bins.
-My other favorite haunt?
-The Crate and Barrel Outlet Store in Carlsbad.
+You will ways find me hitting the back end of the aisle at Target checking out the clearance bins or even the front of Target where you can find deals for $5 or less.

 Tips on picking out dishware:

 - Choose smaller sized plates – less real estate to fill up.

 - Starter kit – white dishes with a couple black/gray/metal ones.